-Youth Government Day is open to all San Diego youth in grades sixth through 12th.
-Participants will have the opportunity to run for youth mayor and youth city council members.
-Youth elected to office, will serve as mayor and city council members for the day on Nov.
-11. They will be officially sworn into office at the Nov.
-8 city council meeting.
+Youth Government Day is open to all San Diego Youth in grades sixth through 12th.
+Participants will have the opportunity to run for Youth Mayor and Youth City Council Members.
+Youth elected to office, will serve as Mayor and City Council Members for the day on Nov.
+11 and lead a community-wide service project.
+They will be officially sworn into office at the Nov.
+8 City Council Meeting.

-“We are excited about creating this first-of-kind opportunity for San Diego you,” said Youth Initiative Chairman Belinda Morin.
+“We are excited about creating this first-of-kind opportunity for San Diego Youth,” said San Diego Youth Initiative Chairman Belinda Morin.

 “Public service is critical for the advancement of any community and I along with the members of the city council support all opportunities to expose young people to participate in citizenship by becoming involved in this Youth Government Day,” said San Diego Mayor Sally Lichtenberger.

 Once elected, the Youth Mayor and City Council will appoint a Youth Police Chief, Fire Chief, Public Works Director, Municipal Judge, City Director, EMS Director, and City Secretary.

 All Youth Candidates must follow a two-step registration process by visiting www.sandiegotexas.org.
 All participating youth must be accompanied by a legal guardian.
 For more information, please contact email@example.com or firstname.lastname@example.org.

 Only youth in grades 6-12 may participate.
 Include name of youth in registration.
 Participating students must provide proof of San Diego residency (bring copy of utility bill or report card) on October 11 to City Hall.
 Election Procedures:

 (A) Youth Elections will take place on a single day (Oct.
 11) at San Diego City Hall, at 5:30 p.m.